TammyGirl2015/Quizzed/README.md

 * Color contrasts meet a minimum ratio as specified in [WCAG 2.1 Contrast Guidelines](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html)
 * Heading levels are not missed or skipped to ensure the importance of content is relayed correctly to the end user
 * All content is contained within landmarks to ensure ease of use for assistive technology, allowing the user to navigate by page regions
-* All not textual content had alternative text or titles so descriptions are read out to screen readers
+* All non textual content has alternative text or titles so descriptions are read out to screen readers
 * HTML page lang attribute has been set
-* Aria properties have been implemented correctl
+* Aria properties have been implemented correctly

 ### Lighthouse Testing